2.Definition of Job Share

 There may be current full-time employees who wish to reduce their hours of work by sharing their job.
 These may include, employees returning from maternity leave or adoption leave, employees approaching retirement, employees wishing to undertake part-time study, employees caring for dependants, employees who may, due to a disability, now wish to work on a part-time basis.
 The legal rights of women returning from maternity leave should be recognised.

-Applications from an existing employee to job share should be made in writing to the Head of School/Department who should consult with their designated Personnel Officer.
+Applications from an existing employee to job share should be made in writing to the Head of School/Department who should consult with their designated HR Advisor.

 Prospective job sharers will be required to give at least 3 months notice to the University so that sufficient time is allowed to assess the suitability of a post for job sharing and where appropriate to recruit a partner.